awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/encrypting-content.md

    + For **SPEKE**, fill in the encryption parameter fields\.
 For more information, see [SPEKE encryption parameters](#speke-encryption-parameters)\.
    + For **Static Key**, see [Static key encryption parameters](#static-key-encryption-parameters)\.

+**Note**
+MediaConvert does not support DRM content encryption for the following output video codecs: AV1, VP8, and VP9\.

 ## SPEKE encryption parameters<a name="speke-encryption-parameters"></a>

 When you request encryption, you provide input parameters that allow the service to locate your DRM solution provider's key server, to authenticate you as a user and to request the proper encoding keys\.
 Some options are available only for particular output groups\.